alstar555/CATbot/README.md

 It also has extra features such as lives, feeding, grooming, and sleeping.
 He can be trained to relpy to custom phrases with the !train command.
 Can also act as music bot.

-A demo of CAT can be seen by joining this server: https://discord.gg/fmUTnXYF
+A demo of CAT can be seen by joining this discord server: https://discord.gg/fmUTnXYF

 note that CAT does not run 24/7

-Add Cat bot to your server with this link: https://discord.com/api/oauth2/authorize?client_id=824824038228099103&permissions=1513483888&scope=bot
+Add Cat bot to your own discord server with this link: https://discord.com/api/oauth2/authorize?client_id=824824038228099103&permissions=1513483888&scope=bot